yveshanoulle/TheScalingBallGame/README.md

 # TheScalingBallGame

-This remo contains the full manual for the Scaling Ball Game workshop.
+This repo contains the full manual for the Scaling Ball Game workshop.
 - the exercises
 - facilitation tips
 - List of material used durig a workshop